Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: Motivation

 \section{Motivation}

-Building efficient and cost-effective computer systems to run emerging workloads is a very complex, iterative, ad-hoc and expensive process~\cite{10.5555/3207796,Fur2009}.
-Multiple OEMs, Tier 1 suppliers, system integrators, cloud providers and other organizations and individuals must find a way to collaborate to connect, optimize and compare numerous and continuously changing ML models, datasets, software and hardware from different vendors and with different licenses in an automated, unified and reproducible way while protecting everyone's intellectual property (IP).
+Designing efficient and cost-effective computer systems to support emerging workloads is a highly complex, iterative, ad-hoc, and costly process~\cite{10.5555/3207796,Fur2009}.
+Multiple OEMs, Tier 1 suppliers, system integrators, cloud providers and other organizations and individuals must find a way to collaborate to connect, optimize and compare numerous and continuously changing ML models, datasets, software and hardware from different vendors and with different licenses while safeguarding the intellectual property (IP) of all parties involved.